wilsonmar/wilsonmar.github.io/_posts/2020-05-09-github-actions.md

    CAUTION: Reference the list of releases for the language you're using, such as <a target="_blank" href="https://nodejs.org/en/about/releases/">this one for NodeJs</a>.

-   You can also vary the host operating system:
+   You can also vary the host operating system environment:

    <pre>   strategy:
       matrix:
-        node-version: [10.x, 12.x]
+        node-version: [10, 12, 14]
         os: [ubuntu-latest, windows-latest, macOS-latest]
    </pre>

+   The above would generate 3 x 3 = 9 job runs.

+   PROTIP: Different jobs in the matrix are run simultaneously.

    ### Steps